 Named “Yoga Rebel” by the New York Times, Tara Stiles is the founder and owner of Strala Yoga, widely known for its unpretentious, inclusive, and straightforward approach to yoga and meditation.
 Tara has been featured in Vogue, Elle, Harpers Bazaar, Lucky, InStyle, Esquire, Cosmopolitan, Shape, Self, Fit Perez, and Fit Sugar, and profiled by The New York times, Times of India, The Times (UK), and Dagnes Nyheter.
 Tara is the designer and face of Reebok’s yoga lifestyle line, and author of two best selling books: Slim Calm Sexy Yoga and Yoga Cures.
 She has created several DVD series collaborations with Jane Fonda, Deepak Chopra, Tia Mowry, Brooklyn Decker and ELLE Magazine.
 The Alliance For A Healthier Generation, Bill Clinton’s initiative to combat childhood obesity, tapped Tara to help promote activity to the 14,000+ participating schools.
 Jane Fonda named Tara “the new face of fitness” and Vanity Fair declared her the “Coolest Yoga Instructor Ever.”

-Mike is the co-founder, guide, and resident healer at Strala.
+Mike is a guide and resident healer at Strala.
 Named “Best Mover” by MindBodyGreen and one of Shape Magazine’s Hottest Trainers, he’s practiced Eastern movement and healing techniques, including tai chi, qigong, and shiatsu, for more than three decades.
 In his younger years, Mike demolished centuries of reasonable and well-tested martial traditions in hundreds of competitions, by applying unruly imagination to a world where rules were unbreakable.
-As he got older, he happily become more interested in supporting bodies than disrupting them, and continued on to medical applications of the mind-body connection in university.
+As he got older, he continued on to medical applications of the mind-body connection in university.
 Mike studied mind-body medicine at Harvard, and alternative medicine and psychology at Oxford.
 After running into walls with standard medical practice in the U.S. and England, Mike left his healthcare roots.
 He worked at a steel mill for a while, joined a web company, and then founded a few more.
-Now Mike has found his way back to health care done right, helping to create a system of yoga that draws on his martial and healing experience.
-Unbound by rules and guru-traditions that don’t work, Strala is helping people let go of stress in their bodies and minds, become their own best caregivers, and live happy capable lives.
+Now Mike has found his way back to health care done right: helping people let go of stress in their bodies and minds, become their own best caregivers, and live happy capable lives.
 Mike is the husband of yoga master Tara Stiles, and climbs a few mountains in his spare time.

 Heidi is Strala’s resident upside-down girl, in her classes and the Strala Training programs.
 Nothing makes Heidi happier than being able to share her love of yoga and being upside down in the most fun, safe way possible.
 Heidi is a true believer that “Yoga Cures.”
 Lengthening and strengthening through yoga led to a healed herniated disc in Heidi’s cervical spine, and prevented surgery on two broken vertebrae in her lumbar spine.
 Heidi maintains an intense focus on core integration and alignment, stemming from her desire to use yoga as a tool to heal and strengthen the body.
 Heidi also believes that playfulness is vital, always balancing strength with levity.
 In her classes, expect to breathe, laugh and sweat!
 Heidi is the resident yoga and nutrition expert for SHAPE magazine.
 Featured in numerous publications, Heidi is a Brand Ambassador for SOLOW Sport and contributes to MindBodyGreen, where she details her quest to find the most delicious and nutritious ways to fuel and re-fuel pre and post-yoga.